 What Will You Learn as an EdD Student?

 - Explore principles of leadership, scholarship and practice to prepare you to effect change in educational and organizational systems.

 - You'll study leadership theory, ethical leadership, diversity and inclusion, learning theory/cognition, curriculum/instructional leadership and how to lead strategic organizational transformation.

-The curriculum is comprised of 60 post-master's credits, including 9 credits of leadership core courses, 30 credits of content area courses, 12 credits of research courses and 9 credits of dissertation.
-Students who take 12 to 18 credits a year can complete coursework in three to four years before beginning the dissertation process.
+- The curriculum comprises 60 post-master's credits, including 9 credits of leadership core courses, 30 credits of content area courses, 12 credits of research courses and 9 credits of dissertation.
+If you take 12 to 18 credits a year, you can complete coursework in three to four years before beginning the dissertation process.